charleswlees/API_Homework_Reminder/README.txt

 Welcome to my Homework Reminder program.

+I have removed all personal information such as my authentication tokens and course IDs.
+To use this yourself you will need ot provide your own credentials.
+See some of the needed things below:

 ------------------HomeworkReminder ---------------------------------------------
 This function calls the Canvas API to gather assignment information for a particular class.